-Weekly time sheets must be filled out by students and signed by the field supervisor on a weekly basis.
+Weekly time sheets must be completed by students and signed by the field supervisor on a weekly basis.
 These time sheets require you to indicate the time you arrived to and left from work, the total hours per day, time spent at lunch, and a detailed description of activities for each day worked.
 Do not count time taken for lunch (unless it is a working lunch) or personal errands; do not count a holiday on which you do not work; do not count time spent writing Journals and other assignments that do not constitute work product for your placement.
+Please total the time on each timesheet, and provide a running total as well.
+By the end of the semester, you should have submitted 7 weekly timesheets.

 Each three-unit externship requires a minimum of 150 hours during the semester.
-This required that students typically work 12-15 hours per week during the semester.
-(Summer may require more hours per week as it is a shorter semester).
+This requires that students typically work 20-25 hours per week during the Summer semester.